nlynzaad/remix-mikroorm/README.md

 Using tsx instead of ts-node resolves all the pain points, so I have added an extra script in package.json to call the mikro-orm esm cli tool via tsx instead of the default ts-node usage.
 There is talk of possibly replacing ts-node in future releases of mikro-orm [discussion](https://github.com/mikro-orm/mikro-orm/discussions/5275).

+This test is now feature complete as it answers all the questions I had in implementing this stack.

-## I'm making this public in the hope it can assist someone that wants to do a similar stack.
+## NOTE: I'm making this public in the hope it can assist someone that wants to do a similar stack.
 No support can and will be given on this.

 ## Getting started